Boeing factory workers cope with the coronavirus threat as layoffs loom

 Like all the shop-floor employees interviewed for this story, he asked not to be identified because he spoke without company authorization.

-Though Boeing’s sprawling factories are difficult environments to regulate, company data shows just 9 current active COVID-19 cases among employees at its Puget Sound-area facilities and one more at Moses Lake for a total of 10 in the Washington state workforce of approximately 71,000 people.
+Though Boeing’s sprawling factories are difficult environments to regulate, company data shows just nine current active COVID-19 cases among employees at its Puget Sound-area facilities and one more at Moses Lake for a total of 10 in the Washington state workforce of approximately 71,000 people.

-Of those 9 active employee cases, five have not been in the workplace while infected, Boeing said.
+Of those nine active employee cases, five have not been in the workplace while infected, Boeing said.

-Just before the month-long shutdown of its local factories in late March, which followed Everett quality inspector Elton Washington’s death from the disease, Boeing reported 25 cases among employees at its Puget Sound-area facilities.
+Just before the monthlong shutdown of its local factories in late March, which followed Everett quality inspector Elton Washington’s death from the disease, Boeing reported 25 cases among employees at its Puget Sound-area facilities.

 On the lookout for workplace transmission